Jaspersoft/jrs-rest-java-client/README.md

         .getEntity()
         .getAttributes();
 ```
 You can retrieve any specified attributes.
-In this case all you can define all needed attributes.
-See code below.
+In this case all you need is to define required attributes.
+See code snippet below.
 ```java
 List<ClientTenantAttribute> attributes = session
         .organizationsService()